Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 There are a lot of visually stunning moments here too; some of Johnson’s visual conceptions and depictions are beautiful and he has a great flair for composition.
 This film is visually stunning, as a Star Wars movie should be.

-And, whatever problems I have with the depiction of Luke at the end, the one thing I will say is that the brief image or superimposition of the Tatooine sunset as Luke is looking out over the horizon was genuinely beautiful and poignant.
+And, whatever problems there may or may not be with Luke Skywalker’s depiction in this movie, the one thing I will say is that the brief image or superimposition of the Tatooine sunset as Luke is looking out over the horizon was genuinely beautiful and poignant.
 Johnson got that image/moment spot-on – it is exactly what Lucas would’ve done in that scenario.

 There were also other little moments or touches I loved: most of all, Artoo playing back the Princess Leia hologram from A New Hope as a way to motivate Luke.
 That was perfect.